Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

 Taken together, the STM, mutual inductance and PKE results indicate that the (111) surfaces of YPtBi and LuPtBi host a superconudcting state which breaks TRS.
 To understand the origin of this state, we studied the surface band structure of LuPtBi (see Supplementary Information \cite{supp}).
-In Bi-terminated (111) surfaces, we found a van-Hove signularity close to the $M$-point, giving rise to an enhanced density of states near the Fermi level.
-This could be the driving force behind the enhanced surface $T_c^s$.
-The calculated band structure of the Lu terminated surface, did not show van-Hove singularities.
+In Bi-terminated (111) surfaces, we found a van-Hove signularity close to the $M$-point, resulting in an enhanced density of states near the Fermi level, which could give rise to the enhanced surface $T_c^s$.
+The calculated band structure of the Lu terminated surface did not show van-Hove singularities.
 Schwemmer {\it et al.} \cite{Schwemmer2022} have recently reported a detailed study of the surface band structure and possible superconductivity of the Bi-terminated (111) surface of LuPtBi.
-While the gross features of their surface band structure are similar to our calculation, they also revealed flat-band regions near the Fermi energy, and calculated propensity to a superconducting instability.
+While the gross features of their surface band structure are similar to our calculation, they also revealed flat-band regions near the Fermi energy, and calculated the propensity to a superconducting instability.
 In particular, they argue that the transition temperature of the surface state is independent of the bulk transition, and exhibit vestigial time-reversal symmetry breaking in it fluctuation regime.
 Since inversion symmetry is broken, simple singlet and/or triplet states were dismissed and pairing was tested for pairs of electrons that are connected by the TR operator.
-The result has been a pair-amplitude that transforms under the E irreducible representation of the surface's $C_{3v}$ point group (relevant to the (111) crystal orientation) in the presence of strong Kane-Mele type and Rashba type spin-orbit coupling \cite{Laubach2014}.
+The result has been a pair-amplitude that transforms under the E irreducible representation of the surface $C_{3v}$ point group (relevant to the (111) crystal orientation) in the presence of strong Kane-Mele type and Rashba type spin-orbit coupling \cite{Laubach2014}.
 Furthermore, they found that a chiral superconducting state, which spontaneously breaks TRS, is energentically favorable.
 While we focused on the (111) oriented surface, surface bands close to the Fermi energy that originate from dangling bonds are generic in the half-Heuslers along other surfaces, including the (001) \cite{Liu2016,Kawasaki2018} and (120) \cite{Souza2023}.
 It is therefore possible that the surface superconductivity we report here could also exist on other surfaces, depending on the filling and flatness of the surface bands.